 In a recent interview with both a freelancer and a business owner for MOVETOASIA, Guillaume discusses reasons they joined a coworking space, and the pros and cons of being in this environment on a day to day basis.
 Vietnam brings tremendous opportunities for long-term investment thanks to the workforce, high employment rates, and the positive work-life balance mindset of locals.

 Why Should You Invest in Vietnam?

 Quality of life, the inherent joy of Vietnamese people, easy transition with an inexpensive cost of living are major factors for expats choosing to live in Vietnam.
-Compared to western countries, Vietnam very advanced in term of services available as well- everything can be found in an app.
+Compared to western countries, Vietnam is very advanced in terms of services available as well- everything can be found in an app.
 Food, laundry, and even flowers can be delivered to your home within minutes.
 Living in a country with such a great growth mindset which innovates and welcomes new cultures and trends, makes a great difference compared to other developing countries.
 “Living in a country that provides a great lifestyle due to amazing food, perfect hot weather and entertainment was the first thing that drove me to Ho Chi Minh in Vietnam.
 Being challenged in my business and having new opportunities daily is what keeps me in Vietnam” says Guillaume.
 The way of living is a mix of authenticity and modernity that Vietnamese people take pride in.